aral/catts/README.md

 Specifically, it has the following major limitations:

-  - __Drag and drop does not work.__ You should be able to drag and drop onto the icons which should act as proxies for the apps/windows themselves.
+  - __Drag and drop does not work.__ You should be able to both (a) continue a drag and drop that you started prior to activating the task switcher (e.g., you want to drag a photo from Photos into the app you’re working in) and (b) you should be able to drag and drop onto the icons which should act as proxies for the apps/windows themselves.

   - __Does not group windows by app.__ Catts only deals with windows at the moment.
 It is not smart enough to group them by app or provide a distinction between switching between apps and windows.
 Pop!_OS used to do this well from what I remember but it seems [they might have broken it too](https://www.reddit.com/r/pop_os/comments/nsr3eq/pop_os_devs_why_is_switch_applications_task/) (I haven’t tested it recently.)

+  - __Cannot exit app with <kbd>Ctrl</kbd> + <kbd>Q</kbd> while selected.__ It is a productivity boost to be able to use the task switcher to close and app by quickly selecting its icon and, while continuing to hold down <kbd>Alt</kbd>, pressing <kbd>Ctrl</kbd> + <kbd>Q</kbd> to quit the selected app (especially when you want to quit several apps together).
+This is currently not supported by Catts.
+The workaround is to switch to the app first and then press <kbd>Ctrl</kbd> + <kbd>Q</kbd>.
 ---

 ## For developers